 Eye tests can also spot the early symptoms of glaucoma, which is the second most common cause of blindness in the world.
 Glaucoma can affect anyone, but people aged 60 and over are more at risk, and early diagnosis can increase the chances of protecting your sight.

-To make sure you’re protecting your eyes as much as possible in day-to-day life, you might also want to read our article on ways to keep your eyes healthy – which includes tips such as wearing good quality sunglasses and lowering or regulating your blood sugar levels.
+To make sure you’re protecting your eyes as much as possible in day-to-day life, you might also find it helpful to read our article: 9 ways to keep your eyes healthy.
+And to book an eye test, head over to the Boots Opticians website.

 3. Cholesterol testing

 Cholesterol is a type of fat that can build up in the arteries and increase the risk of cardiovascular diseases like heart attacks, atherosclerosis (narrowed arteries), and strokes.
+Knowing whether or not your cholesterol is high and, if it is, taking steps to control it, can add years to your life.

-You can have your cholesterol measured with a simple blood test at your GP surgery.
+You can have your cholesterol measured with a blood test at your GP surgery.
 If you do have high cholesterol, you can take steps to lower it yourself by eating a healthy diet containing plenty of fruit and veg, getting regular exercise, and maintaining a healthy weight.

 4. Bowel cancer screening

 In the UK, bowel cancer is one of the most common types of cancer, and most people diagnosed are over 50.
 For this reason, everyone who’s registered with a GP and aged between 54 and 74 is entitled to a bowel cancer screening test kit every two years.
+And the programme is gradually expanding to make it available to those aged 50 and above.

 While bowel cancer screening doesn’t actually diagnose cancer, it can identify potential issues before any symptoms appear.
 According to the NHS, detecting bowel cancer at its earliest stage can make you nine times more likely to receive successful treatment.